 Advantages over Slack

-- No more 10,000 message limit - you don't even have to pay, Discord won't limit you.
-All the features are accessible without paying 1 cent.
-It's quite incredible considering the quality of the product.
+- No more 10,000 message limit - you don't even have to pay; Discord won't limit you.
+All the features are accessible without spending 1 cent.
+It's pretty incredible considering the quality of the product.

-- Video and Voice conversations - Discord is great at supporting video and audio communication.
+- Video and Voice conversations - Discord is excellent at supporting video and audio communication.
 There are no limits on this side either.
 Want to organize a quick meeting?
-Just go to a voice channel and it's done.
+Just go to a voice channel, and it's done.

 - Hierarchy - In a company, as in a community, not everyone has the same status.
 Discord has perfectly understood this and materializes it through the role system.
 Each member can have zero to many roles (R&D Engineer, Marketing, Finance, Founder, Contributor...).
 Each channel will then be accessible or not according to its roles.
 This is very practical to make only some channels accessible to the community and the rest to the staff.

 Discord sets the standard very high!
 The tool was designed with the idea of improving teamwork - obviously on the gaming side.
 But this is perfectly transposable to the needs of companies.
-In fact, today online games are taken very seriously and are considered a real business activity.
-Pricing is another very important point, let's talk about it...
+Today online games are taken very seriously and are considered an actual business activity.
+Pricing is another significant point; let's talk about it...

 Interesting pricing model

 At Qovery, we have no problem paying for the tools we use.
 The problem is that we can't afford a tool that charges us a per-user license fee!
-This is where Discord stands out from its competitors by offering pricing to the global "server" rather than to the user.
+This is where Discord stands out from its competitors by offering to price to the global "server" rather than to the user.
 By the way, if you don't want to do HD voice communication no need to pay.
 It's a very virtuous and collaborative pricing model.
 Because your users can help you pay the bill at their convenience.
-In our case we pay $74.85/month for +150 developers.
-And even if tomorrow we're at 100,000 developers it won't change anything on the bill!
-Incredible isn't it?
+In our case, we pay $74.85/month for +150 developers.
+And even if tomorrow we're at 100,000 developers, it won't change anything on the bill!
+Incredible, isn't it?

 Missing features from Slack :'(

 Telling you that being in Discord is heaven on earth would be a lie.
-It lacks some important features to make Discord the uncontested leader :)
+It lacks some essential features to make Discord the uncontested leader :)

 - Integrations: Discord was created for gamers, which means you won't find all the integrations you have for Slack.
-That's really the big negative!
-However, you can manage your integrations yourself thanks to webhooks.
-Thanks to this we were able to (almost) upload all the integrations we had on Slack (Stripe, Intercom, Mailchimp, Typeform and Gitlab) - few of them are still in progress.
+That's the big negative!
+However, you can manage your integrations yourself, thanks to webhooks.
+Thanks to this, we were able to (almost) upload all the integrations we had on Slack (Stripe, Intercom, Mailchimp, Typeform, and Gitlab) - a few of them are still in progress.

-- Gaming oriented: As I said above, Discord was made for gamers.
-Which means that sometimes certain usage options are not appropriate.
+- Gaming-oriented: As I said above, Discord was made for gamers.
+This means that sometimes specific usage options are not appropriate.
 Nothing too serious, but it can be confusing if you're planning to get people from other departments than R&D in there.

-At Qovery we are really pleased with this change, especially in these bad times due to the Covid-19.
-Discord is for us very appropriate for our default remote office needs.
-On the community side we lack sufficient hindsight to tell you this, but the first feedback are positive.
+At Qovery, we are pleased with this change, especially in these dire times due to the Covid-19.
+Discord is, for us, very appropriate for our default remote office needs.
+We lack sufficient hindsight to tell you this on the community side, but the first feedback is positive.
 We will keep you informed of how the product evolves.
-We secretly hope that Discord will take into account that their product can be an alternative to Slack for business.
+We secretly hope that Discord will consider that their product can be an alternative to Slack for business.